RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 The emissary-ingress service is of type LoadBalancer, which includes NodePorts of 31211 mapped to port 80 and 31361 mapped to port 443.

-The emissary-ingress deployment is scaled to 3.
+The emissary-ingress Deployment is scaled to 3.
 Given we are on a single node cluster, lets drop that down to 1:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl scale deployment.apps/emissary-ingress --replicas=1 -n emissary